20 Ways to Get 20 Grams of Protein at Every Meal

 In every large egg, you’ll find six grams of muscle-repairing protein.
 So, if you crack three of them into a pan with a quarter cup of shredded American cheese, you’ll get a total of 23 grams of protein before you even polish off your daily cup of java!
 If you’re not a fan of cheese, add a few tablespoons of Greek yogurt to the cracked egg mixture to make extra fluffy scrambled eggs.
 Still hungry?
 Nosh on some berries or an apple (skin on!) to get a hit of fiber to keep you full and satisfied until lunch time.

 A serving of 2% Greek yogurt carries 150 calories and packs an impressive 20 grams of protein.
 Top off your container with some fresh fruit and nuts for some added sweetness and crunch.

 Upgrade Your Oatmeal

 When prepared with water and topped with fruit, a cup of oatmeal will serve up about 7 grams of protein.
 To hit the 20-gram mark, use a ¾ cup of 1% milk (6 g/protein) instead of H20 and top off the bowl with a ½ cup of slivered almonds (6 g/protein).
 For added sweetness and flavor use a small drizzle honey and a few shakes of cinnamon.

 Add Protein Powder

 Whether you’re making smoothies, oatmeal, pancakes, or waffles, protein powder can help you make your meal healthier and more filling.
 A standard scoop has about 18 to 35 grams of protein, so you can rest assured you’ll hit the nutritional mark.
-To check out some of our fave protein pancake recipes, click here.

 Call on Cottage Cheese